mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/index.md

 ### Kaptain AI/ML, D2iQ’s AI/ML offering

-For better integration with DKP 2.2 you can launch Kaptain as a catalog application, and also support other platforms such as Amazon AWS EKS and Microsoft Azure AKS.
-This extends D2iQ’s openness to support Kubernetes platforms beyond DKP with Kaptain.
-Kaptain enables an organization to develop, deploy, and run entire ML workloads in production, at scale, with consistency and reliability.
+For better integration with DKP 2.2, you can launch Kaptain as a catalog application.
+It also supports other platforms such as Amazon AWS EKS and Microsoft Azure AKS.
+Kaptain extends D2iQ’s ability to support Kubernetes platforms beyond DKP.
+It further enables an organization to develop, deploy and run entire ML workloads in production, at scale, with consistency and reliability.

 ### DKP Insights